-The 15 Best Men’s Boots for Under $300 (Updated for 2023)
+19 Best Boots for Under $300 (Updated for 2024)

 It’s a real sweet spot, price wise, and I know because I’ve reviewed dozens of boots and gone through the trouble of making a list of the best boots for under two hundred bucks.
-I can tell you, it was way easier coming up with a lit of the best for under three hundred.
+I can tell you, it was way easier coming up with a list of the best for under three hundred.

-You can get seriously high quality footwear at the price point: full grain leather, Goodyear welts, robust construction, comfort — you can even get all of this and boots that are made in America.
-And that brings me to the first entry on the list…
+To make this list more democratic, we’ve included a few options that aren’t resoleable, which we’ll note in their descriptions.
+But you can get seriously high quality footwear at this price point: full grain leather, resoleable Goodyear welts, robust construction, comfort — you can even get some that tick all these boxes and they’re boots that are made in America.

-1) Vanguard – Thursday Boot Company ($265)
+1. Vanguard – Thursday Boot Company ($265)

 Thursday Vanguard Highlights